Salt water brushing has healed incipient cavities

-Salt water, oral irrigator and dry brushing far better for tooth care than fluoride toothpaste
+Salt, irrigator & dry brushing better for teeth than fluoride toothpaste

-This powerful testimonial sent in by John Smith1 furnishes even more evidence that the very things we are told to do to preserve and protect our teeth from cavities, such as brushing with toxin-laden fluoridated toothpaste, are the factors which actually accelerate the destruction of teeth (and gums).2 It also shows how the "simplest" things can actually prevent tooth decay and heal teeth.
+This powerful testimonial sent in by John Smith furnishes even more evidence that the very things we are told to do to preserve and protect our teeth from cavities, such as brushing with toxin-laden fluoridated toothpaste, are the factors which actually accelerate the destruction of teeth (and gums).
+It also shows how the "simplest" things can actually prevent tooth decay and heal teeth.

 Here is John's report from October 2008.